gnperdue/EssentialSQLAlchemy/esqlalchCha02/esqlalch_notes_cha02.markdown

 ### `ResultProxy`

 A `ResultProxy` is a wrapper around a DBAPI cursor object and it is meant to make it simpler to use and manipulate the results of a statement.
+For example, we may handle query results through accessing an index, name, or Column object.
 With `results` from `select2.py`:

     In [4]: results[0]
     Out[4]: (1, 'chocolate chip', 'http://some.aweso.me/cookie/recipe.html', 'CC01', 12, Decimal('0.50'))